katrinasuherman/HealthyRecipeAnalysis/README.md

     The observed statistic of -0.04128 is indicated by the red vertical line on the graph.

 Since the p-value that we found (0.0) is <= 0.05 which is the significance level that we set, **we reject the null hypothesis.
 Recipes tagged as "healthy" does not have the same proportion of saturated fat as recipes not tagged as "healthy"**.
-This indicates that the proportion of saturated fat in recipes tagged as "healthy" is significantly lower than the proportion of saturated fat in recipes not tagged as "healthy."
+This indicates that the proportion of saturated fat in recipes tagged as "healthy" is significantly lower than the proportion of saturated fat in recipes not tagged as "healthy".
 This result supports the idea that recipes labeled as "healthy" are associated with lower saturated fat content.

 # Framing a Prediction Problem